isaacrlevin/FangraphsClubControlExtension/docs/README.md

 Simple Chromium-based browser extension that adds a additional data to the leaderboards page of Fangraphs.com.
 The purpose of this extension is to provide easier access to when a baseball player becomes a free agent or in baseball terms "club control".

+If you like this extension, feel free to [buy me a coffee!](https://buymeacoffee.com/isaacrlevin)

 ## Install

 | Chrome | Firefox | Edge |